Nadal, Anderson to meet in US Open final

 The last South African to win a major is Johan Kriek, who won the 1981 Australian Open.
 Kriek represented the US when he won the 1982 Australian Open.

-Anderson, who stands at 6 feet, 8 inches, won 83 percent of his first serve points and had 22 aces Friday.
-He also was the first player to break the 26-year-old Carreno Busta in this tournament.

-Carreno Busta started the afternoon attempting to become the first US Open champion since Neale Fraser in 1960 to win the title without dropping a set.
+Carreno Busta, 26, started the afternoon attempting to become the first US Open champion since Neale Fraser in 1960 to win the title without dropping a set.
 In his road to the semifinals, he had gone 15-0 in addition to winning the first set against Anderson.
 All of his opponents were ranked outside of the top 30.

+But he couldn't get by Anderson, who stands at 6 feet, 8 inches.
+The South African won 83 percent of his first serve points and had 22 aces Friday.

 Both Anderson and Carreno Busta were first-time major semifinalists.
+Anderson is the lowest-ranked US Open finalist since the inception of the ATP rankings in 1973.

 "This is why we work so hard," Anderson said.
 "It was an unbelievably tough match for me.
 I was pretty nervous starting out.
 I'm sure Pablo the same.
 It was the first time for both of us on one of the most famous stages in tennis, on the biggest court.
 Just what a fantastic crowd.
 I really had to dig deep there.
 I think just my emotion at the end sort of summed it up.
 I'm over the moon right now.
 I know I've given myself one more shot, but I'm really going to allow myself tonight just to really celebrate tonight's win."